 The blessings promised to Abraham trickle down through Christ, not to his Jewish descendants but to those that are his true sons by faith.
-Later in the chapter, in verse 29, Paul says that “if you are Christ's, then you are Abraham's offspring, heirs according to promise.”
+Paul is clear that “if you are Christ's, then you are Abraham's offspring, heirs according to promise" (v.29).

 The Sons of Abraham are Heirs to the Blessings of Redemption, the Spirit, Eternal Life, and All God’s Promises

 As sons of Abraham by faith, we have a rich inheritance.
-Verses 10-14 points to our being “redeemed…from the curse of the law” and receiving the “Spirit through faith” (Gal.
-3:13-14).
+Verses 10-14 point to our being “redeemed…from the curse of the law” and receiving the “Spirit through faith” (Galatians 3:13-14).

 When the Gentiles received the inheritance of the Holy Spirit in the book of Acts, it was the “light bulb” that signaled to Peter, “these Gentiles are the sons of Abraham, too.
 They have been redeemed.
-They are heirs to the promise, just as much as those who are Jews by birth.”
+They too are heirs to the promise."

 We are chosen to be holy -- We are blessed!